Domza64/Python-Tetris/README.md

 - **High Score System**: Save and display the highest score achieved.
 - **Pause Functionality**: Add a pause feature to temporarily stop the game.
-- **Next Tetromino Preview**: Display the next tetromino that will spawn after the current one.
 - **Tetromino Storage**: Allow the player to store one tetromino and swap it with the current one.
   - Add a keybind (e.g., `C`) to replace the current tetromino with the stored one.
   - Ensure the player can only swap once per tetromino spawn.